General quantum resources providing advantages in work-extraction tasks: Introduction

+Crucially, most of the quantum advantages mentioned above are only possible with {\em specific} resources.
+It is thus of great interest, both theoretically and practically, to know whether there is any class of tasks where {\em general} quantum resources can provide any advantage. \CY{This amounts to asking: } We call such a class a {\em universal resource certification class} (URCC).
+Whenever a URCC is found, \CYtwo{being able} to perform it experimentally is then equivalent to the ability to experimentally certify general quantum resources.
+Consequently, discovering a URCC in a novel setting is not only of theoretical interest, but may also provide a novel method to practically certify a broad range of quantum phenomena.

-Remarkably, such {\em universal resource certification classes} (URCC)s do exist.
-Through a general approach called {\em quantum resource theories}~\cite{ChitambarRMP2019}, it has been proved that general quantum resources (with reasonable and minimal physical assumptions) can provide advantages in discrimination tasks~\cite{Takagi2019,Skrzypczyk2019,Hsieh2023-2,Hsieh2022PRR}.
-Besides discrimination tasks, recently, exclusion tasks~\cite{Ducuara2020PRL,Hsieh2023,Uola2020PRL} and parameter-estimation tasks in metrology~\cite{Tan2021PRL} have also been shown to be URCCs.
-Any novel URCC can tell us how to universally certify quantum resources in their corresponding physical context, serving as a vital interdisciplinary bridge.
+Using a theoretical approach termed {\em quantum resource theories}~\cite{ChitambarRMP2019}, or simply {\em resource theories}, it has been proved that general quantum resources\footnote{With general quantum resources, \CY{we refer to} all resources with reasonable and minimal physical assumptions, including convexity and compactness of the free set; \CY{see also Ref.~\cite{Companion-letter}.}} can provide advantages in the classes of operational tasks such as discrimination~\cite{Takagi2019,Skrzypczyk2019,Hsieh2023-2,Hsieh2022PRR}, exclusion~\cite{Ducuara2020PRL,Hsieh2023,Uola2020PRL}, parameter-estimation in metrology~\cite{Tan2021PRL}, \CY{and input-output games~\cite{Uola2020PRA}.
+These existing URCCs thus not just tell us how to universally certify quantum resources---they also tell us that general quantum resources can provide {\em generic} advantages in these tasks.}